Maritime resource management: Just culture

 The culture of the maritime industry has traditionally been characterised as a blame culture where seafarers risk not only dismissal but also criminal prosecution for being involved in accidents.
-Recent examples of such accidents are the MV Erika and Hebei Spirit, where the blame was placed on the ship's Master, visa a vis the company / system.
+Recent examples of such accidents are the MV Erika and Hebei Spirit, where the blame was placed on the ship's Master, vis a vis the company / system.
 To increase safety and facilitate the reporting and sharing of safety data, as required by the International Safety Management (ISM) Code, the industry has identified a need to move towards a no blame culture or a just culture.
 The just culture term has gained in popularity since no blame may be seen as not accountable.
 The International Civil Aviation Organisation (ICAO) has defined just culture as; "A culture in which frontline operators or others are not punished for actions, omissions or decisions taken by them that are commensurate with their experience and training, but where gross negligence, wilful violations, and destructive acts are not tolerated."

 The target groups and objectives of MRM training extend beyond the requirements of the STCW Convention.
 MRM training focuses on both active and latent errors and has as an objective to establish a just culture across the maritime industry.
 Shore-side managers, accident investigators and regulators are therefore important target groups for MRM training.